PDConSec/vsc-print/README.md

 This extension contributes the following settings:

-* `print.alternateBrowser`: enable/disable an alternate browswer
+* `print.alternateBrowser`: enable/disable an alternate browser
-* `print.browserPath`: the path to a webbrowser
+* `print.browserPath`: the path to a web browser
 * `print.colourScheme`: the stylesheet used for colouring syntax
 * `print.fontSize`: the font size
-* `print.margin`: the page margin in millimetres
 * `print.lineNumbers`: on, off or inherit (do same as editor)
 * `print.lineSpacing`: single, line-and-a-half or double spaced
-* `print.port`: the port used by the embedded webserver
+* `print.port`: the port used by the embedded web server

 ## Known Issues